Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 • Overdraft protection.
 Many cash apps monitor your bank balance and will alert you or send funds automatically if you’re at risk of an overdraft.

 • Good for emergencies.
-A cash app is generally a cheaper way to access small amounts of cash than using a credit card advance or in-store payday loan which typically cost $10 to $30 per $100 borrowed.
+A cash app is generally a cheaper way to access small amounts of cash than using a credit card advance or in-store payday loan, which typically costs $10 to $30 per $100 borrowed.

 Cons

 • Low amounts.
 Most apps only lend up to $250 per pay period.
-This is fine for smaller expenses like gas, but won’t cover major ones like car repairs.
+This is fine for smaller expenses like fuel but won’t cover major ones like car repairs.

 • Transfers can take a few days.
 Most cash apps offer free transfers, but they can take a few days.
 To get cash sooner, you typically have to pay a fee.
 Brigit is one app that allows free instant transfers with a linked bank account.